310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Madara %}
 Ooh, that so!
 Sure, no problem~♪

-I’m always doing stuff solo, so it feels refreshing to be with someone for once.
+I’m aaalways doing stuff solo, so it feels refreshing to be with someone for once.

 Mhm, I guess it’s nice to have days like this every once in a while…♪
 {% endbubble %}